simroux/ICTV_VirophageSG/README.md

 Example of search using these models:

-$ hmmsearch --cut_tc --noali -o Your_contigs-vs-hallmark.tc.full_output --tblout Your_contigs-vs-hallmark.tc.tsv Maveriviricetes_hallmark.2022-05-19.hmm  Your_contigs.fasta
+$ hmmsearch --cut_tc --noali -o Your_contigs-vs-Maveriviricetes_hallmark.tc.full_output --tblout Your_contigs-vs-Maveriviricetes_hallmark.tc.tsv Maveriviricetes_hallmark.2022-05-19.hmm  Your_contigs.fasta